marcioaso/memorystore/README.md

 - **In-memory storage** with named collections
 - Auto-incrementing IDs
 - CRUD operations: add, get, update, remove
+- Model instances have a `.remove()` method to delete themselves from the store
 - Extensible for custom models (see User and Messages examples)
 - No external dependencies